 In the economic model, health outcomes associated with varicella were limited to non-severe disease and severe disease requiring hospitalisation.
-Complications potentially arising from initial varicella infection, including severe complications such as invasive Group A streptococcus (iGAS) infections, are not easily analysed using routinely available data and therefore have not been included in the model.
-It is likely that the cost-effectiveness of vaccination is under-estimated when outcomes relating to severe complications associated with varicella are excluded.
+Complications potentially arising from initial varicella infection, including severe complications such as invasive Group A streptococcal (iGAS) infection, are not easily analysed using routinely available data and therefore have not been included in the model.
+It is likely that the cost effectiveness of vaccination is under-estimated when outcomes relating to severe complications associated with varicella are excluded.
 However, given the small number of potential number of cases involved, it is unlikely that this would impact the overall results of the economic evaluation.
 The outcomes associated with herpes zoster were limited to acute disease, severe disease requiring hospitalisation, and post herpetic neuralgia.
-While it is acknowledged that herpes zoster can also be complicated by other serious neurological and ocular disorders, (182, 183) post herpetic neuralgia was included in the economic analysis as the most common complication.
+While it is acknowledged that herpes zoster can also be complicated by other serious neurological and ocular disorders,(184, 185) post herpetic neuralgia was included in the economic analysis as the most common complication.
 Additionally, disease outcomes for both varicella and herpes zoster did not include death.
 While death from varicella can occur, it is extremely rare.
-Since 2012, only one notified hospitalised case in Ireland was reported as having died; this case was in the 55 to 64 year old age group, but the cause of death was recorded on Computerised Infectious Disease Reporting system as "not known".
-(70) Case fatality rates of 61 per 100,000 cases (0.061%) in those aged $\geq$ 65 years and two per 100,000 cases (0.002%) in those aged 45-65 years have been reported for herpes zoster.
-(77) Based on our base case model estimates which predict a 50% decrease in the number of herpes zoster cases at year 80, the number of deaths avoided over the lifetime of the model is not expected to exceed

-170. The inclusion of death due to varicella and herpes zoster would improve the cost-effectiveness of varicella vaccination, however the estimated number of deaths avoided it is unlikely to impact the overall results.
+Since 2012, only one notified hospitalised case in Ireland was reported as having died; this case was in the 55 to 64 year old age group, but the cause of death was recorded on Computerised Infectious Disease Reporting system as "not known".(72) Case fatality rates of 61 per 100,000 cases (0.061%) in those aged $\geq$ 65 years and two per 100,000 cases (0.002%) in those aged 45-65 years have been reported for herpes zoster.(79) Based on our base case model estimates which predict a 50% decrease in the number of herpes zoster cases at year 80, the number of deaths avoided over the lifetime of the model is not expected to exceed 170.
+The inclusion of death due to varicella and herpes zoster would improve the cost effectiveness of varicella vaccination, however the estimated number of deaths avoided it is unlikely to impact the overall results.
+The economic analysis conducted from the societal perspective included the productivity loss associated with absence from paid work for both parents caring for children with varicella and for individuals of working age sick with varicella.
+The analysis did not include the productivity loss associated with absence from paid work due to miscarriage caused by varicella in the pregnant woman.
+In the absence of robust data, this cost is difficult to quantify and while noted as a limitation, its inclusion would improve the cost effectiveness of varicella vaccination.

-While PSA is the preferred approach for exploring uncertainty arising from parameter imprecision, (139) a full PSA of all model input parameters was not possible.
+While PSA is the preferred approach for exploring uncertainty arising from parameter imprecision,(141) a full PSA of all model input parameters was not possible.
 Similarly, in the case of the univariate sensitivity analysis, it was not possible to vary each model input parameter.
 Some of the epidemiological model inputs (for example, probability of VZV infection given contact and herpes zoster reactivation rates) are calibrated to disease incidence data and variations in the parameters may result in distortion of modelled disease transmission and unreliable disease outcome data.

 Additionally, the completion time for one run of the epidemiological model ranged from 20 minutes to two and half hours, limiting the scope for sensitivity analysis.